-One of the many delights of scuba diving is that you never stop learning or becoming a better diver, and PADI offer a really wide variety of training programmes to meet your every underwater need.
+One of the many delights of SCUBA diving is that you never stop learning or becoming a better diver.
+Further PADI dive training embraces a really wide variety of programmes to meet your every underwater interest.

 If you want to broaden your diving experience, or maybe follow a special underwater fascination, or you’re ready to make the step up to PADI Pro – however you want to develop as a diver, we can help you do it.

 As always our principle of personal and professional dive training applies, no matter what the level!

 Please note that PADI eLearning is now available to give you more time diving with us (and much less in the classroom!) on your Advanced, Rescue or Divemaster course.

 PADI recommend this “divers tune-up” after more than 6 months of no diving.
 We will refresh your basic dive theory, check and refine your SCUBA skills, and then do a shallow fun dive with you too.